 The Australian Government has implemented a range of health measures specifically tailored to the needs of Aboriginal and Torres Strait Islander people.

-Medicare Australia administers a number of these programs such as the health assessments (55 years and over) and the adult health check [PDF, 93Kb].
+Medicare administers a number of these programs such as the health assessments (55 years and over) and the adult health check [PDF, 93Kb].

-Within each of the States and the Northern Territory, Medicare Australia has a network of Medicare Liaison Officers for Indigenous Access with a diverse range of culturally appropriate skills and expertise.
+Within each of the States and the Northern Territory, Medicare has a network of Medicare Liaison Officers for Indigenous Access with a diverse range of culturally appropriate skills and expertise.
 These officers work closely with Indigenous communities, Aboriginal Medical Services and other health service providers nationally.

 We have a free-call telephone service to support Aboriginal and Torres Strait Islander customers and health workers.